-Gilded Balloon is one of Scotland’s leading entertainment venues presenting an annual programme as part of the Edinburgh Festival Fringe.
-As one of the four largest venues at the Edinburgh Festival Fringe, the Gilded Balloon is respected internationally for presenting a stunning annual showcase of theatre, comedy and cabaret.
+Gilded Balloon is one of Scotland’s leading and best-loved entertainment venues presenting an annual programme as part of the Edinburgh Festival Fringe.
+As one of the largest venues at the Edinburgh Festival Fringe, the Gilded Balloon is respected internationally for presenting a stunning annual showcase of theatre, comedy and cabaret.

 Our main venue hubs during the Fringe include the iconic Teviot Row House on Bristo Square hosting nine theatres, with the largest of our spaces the Debating Hall.
 Gilded Balloon have also found a home in the Auditorium in the National Museum of Scotland since 2015.
 We’ve loved hosting all types of shows in the fabulous 210 seater auditorium space as well as a unique comedy show we developed just for the space, Comedy Night at the Museum.
 In 2019, we took on Patter Hoose on Chambers Street with five theatres and our main bar space where many performers, staff and punters enjoyed a drink and a dance in the very wee hours each night!